wroka/Getting-and-Cleaning-Data-Course-Project/README.md

     + Features were read in from the "features.txt" file.

 5. Restricted the file to Mean and Standard Deviation measurements only.
     + This was performed by selecting the features columns with "std()" and "mean()" in the name, then subsetting the data by these features.
+NOTE: "meanfreq" columns were not included, as I interpreted them as a different datapoint.

 6. Continued renaming process by renaming features of columns with descriptive names.
     + Abbreviations in "features" names were substituted with more readible expressions ("Gyroscope" for "Gyro", for example).